 The presentation will also provide examples of record drawing that can be very deceptive and talk about who is interpreting those records and transferring them to design plans, such as a CAD tech or an E.I.T.
 This will include both public and private utility record drawings.
-It will explain how an SUE provider approaches a utility mapping project, the typical equipment used and how the differences between a one call locator and an SUE utility designator.
+It will also explain how an SUE provider approaches a utility mapping project, the typical equipment used and how the differences between a one call locator and an SUE utility designator.
 I will discuss industry terminology with the goal of helping the engineering community better communicate their needs and will tie all of this together with the application of appropriate uses of SUE quality levels.

-Glenn Fox PE has been in the Subsurface Utility Engineering (SUE) and Utility Mapping industry for 33 years and is currently the Director of SUE for CP&Y Inc in Plano, TX.
+Glenn Fox has been in the Subsurface Utility Engineering (SUE) and Utility Mapping industry for 33 years.
+Currently, he is the Director of SUE for CP&Y Inc in Plano, TX.
 He was a Field Technician for the first 12 years of his career and has spent the last 21 years as a Project or Department Manager.
 He has worked on projects in 12 states (VA, MD, DE, PA, KY, NC, FL, RI, WI, AR, NJ, TX, and Washington D.C.) including various high profile projects at Walter Reed Army Medical Center in Washington, D.C. and the Little Rock Air Force Base (Little Rock, AK).
 Locally, he has managed notable public projects such as the I-35W North Tarrant Expressway project in Fort Worth, a 12” reuse line for the Star in Frisco, and High Speed Rail, private sites include TCU, Love Field and the Hess Gas Plant in Seminole.

 Glenn has published SUE and utility mapping articles in the following magazines: Underground Focus, Pipeline and Gas Journal, Trenchless Technology (2), Utility Contractor, Damage Preventive, Texas 811, Lonestar 811 and the survey magazine Point Of beginning (P.O.B.).